Lynch4360/Valhalla-Ink-MS1/README.md

 1) Learn what Valhalla Ink is.

-2) Learn where the shop is.
+2) Find out where the shop is.

-3) Be able to contact one of the shop for design ideas.
+3) Be able to contact one of the shop staff for design ideas.

-4) See examples of tattoos already done.
+4) See examples of tattoos already completed.

+5) See the skillset of the artists in the shop.
 ### A site owner will want to:

 1) Generate traffic to the shop using an online presence.